earthlab/earthlab.github.io/org/earth-analytics/week-9.md

 * [Review the mid term assignment page which contains a suggested study area list.]({{ site.url }}/course-materials/earth-analytics/mid-term/)

-## Lingering questions

-* How to extract values from a raster --
-* Plotting: plot legend outside of plot,
-* Color a bar plot by factor

 ## Mid-Term Grade rubric